 A content marketing strategy includes the content choices, the development process, the promotional channels, and such things.
 In that strategy, you need to set up your calendar.
 As said earlier, you need to run all your campaigns concurrently.

 You need to set up a coherent calendar of when to start producing, post, and promote.
 This should be there for short-term and long-term content marketing efforts.
-Share the schedule with your real estate copywriter.
+Share the schedule with your real estate content writer.

 Your scheduling must be spot on; otherwise, you will always be late at best.
-I once said that I would post every week only to end up with just 15 blogs in a year on my blog.
+I once said that I would post every week only to end up with just 15 blogs in a whole year on my blog.
+I will write two next week.
+I will write three and so on.

 If you are like me, you may need a scheduling tool or a managed real estate content writing service.
 At least this will help you get content at the time you want.